 - The Wall Street Journal has one very important feature.
 Because any contract where one party pays interest on borrowed money where the interest rate can change must use a third-party to determine what the interest rate should be, with the exception of contracts involving government guarantees, typically any contract (a credit card, a mortgage, a car loan, etc.) will use the current interest rate of either prime rate or the London Interbank Rate (LIBOR) plus a certain percentage amount as published on the last day of the month in the Wall Street Journal.
 This means that the WSJ actually has more effect on what several million people pay in interest than the Federal Reserve Bank does.

 - Some consider the Christian Science Monitor to be the third national paper in the United States.
-As it is published by the Boston-based First Church of Christ, Scientist, some may consider it a cult-based newspaper like the Washington Times.
-This follows a standard rule most people use in thinking about religion: "My religion is mainstream, therefore any I disagree with or have never heard of is a cult or a trap of Satan."
-As it is run by a nonprofit, it cherishes its independence from the for-profit model and as such, its non-religion articles are generally well written.
+As it is published by the Boston-based First Church of Christ, Scientist, some may consider it a cult-based newspaper like the Washington Times. note As it is run by a nonprofit, it cherishes its independence from the for-profit model and as such, its non-religion articles are generally well written.
 (Only one proselytizing article per day runs.)
 Went from a daily printing model to a hybrid weekly printing/online all week model in 2009.

 - The New York Times — Founded in 1851.
 Daily read of the East Coast intelligentsia, known as the "Old Grey Lady" (although since they've started printing in color it doesn't make sense anymore) and the "Newspaper of Record."
 Most famous for publishing the "Pentagon Papers," which was a classified government report on how the USA got into and ran the Vietnam War.
 The government tried to stop it from being published, but the courts ruled that the government had to show an extreme danger before the press could be stopped from publishing something.
 No comics, but the best crossword in the nation.
 The Times also owned the Boston Globe newspaper and a stake in the Red Sox (with both being sold in 2013).
 Despite its fame, it's still not recession-proof — for the first time in history, it now runs ads on the front page.
 Despite nominally being a New York paper, a national edition of it is easily available in most parts of the country, if only by being the paper sold at most Starbucks (which also gives a hint as to its readership).
 A rarity in today's market, the Times is still a basically a family business, with a majority of shares controlled by the Ochs/Sulzberger family since 1896.
 They also used to own some TV stations in middle-sized markets, like WNEP 16 (ABC) in Scranton, PA; these stations were sold in 2007 to Oak Hill Capital Partners, forming the core of Local TV, LLC; they also acquired many ex New World/Fox-owned stations that Fox sold, like WJW-8 in Cleveland; as of 2014, Local TV has been bought out by the Tribune Company.